General News

 Categories: General News

-Three of the 15 speakers at TEDx UNC Charlotte 2026, the University’s licensed TEDx event, are connected to the University’s College of Health and Human Services.
+Three of the 15 speakers at TEDx UNC Charlotte 2026 are connected to the University’s College of Health and Human Services.
 TEDx is an annual showcase for speakers presenting well-formed ideas — the types of talks worth spreading.
 Talks are usually under 18 minutes and are delivered by a single speaker.
-TEDx […]
+TEDx UNC Charlotte 2026 will be […]

 Charlotte FC coaches share training tips with kinesiology graduate students